jamesshore/ergotest/docs/test_api.md

 If you call `describe.skip()`, all the tests in that suite will be skipped.
 If you call `describe.only()`, all tests and suites that _aren’t_ marked `.only` will be skipped.
 These statuses can be overridden by using `.skip` or `.only` on a test or sub-suite.

 After the tests run, the result of this suite will be stored in a [TestSuiteResult](automation_api.md#testsuiteresult).
 The parent _TestSuiteResult_ of all your tests will be returned by the [TestRunner](automation_api.md#testrunner) you use to run the tests, and this suite's _TestSuiteResult_ will be found within that parent result.

-The _describe()_ function technically returns a TestSuite instance, but that's an internal implementation detail.
-Just export it using `export default` on the top-level _describe()_ call in your test module.

 ### DescribeOptions